Yurii Matros: Scientific achievements

-James Wei (dean, Pomeroy and Betty Perry Smith Professor, school of engineering and applied science, Princeton, NJ, US); Larry D. Schmidt (professor, University of Minnesota, Minneapolis, MN, US); W. Harmon Ray (Steenbock Professor of Engineering, University of Wisconsin, Madison, WI, US); Dan Luss (Cullen Professor and chairman, University of Houston, TX, US); Gilbert F. Froment (Directeur: professor, Dr. Ir., Universiteit Gent, Belgiё); Gerhart Eigenberger (professor.
+James Wei (dean, Pomeroy and Betty Perry Smith Professor, school of engineering and applied science, Princeton, NJ, US); Larry D. Schmidt (professor, University of Minnesota, Minneapolis, MN, US); W. Harmon Ray (Steenbock Professor of Engineering, University of Wisconsin, Madison, WI, US); Dan Luss (Cullen Professor and chairman, University of Houston, TX, US); Gilbert F. Froment (Directeur: professor, Dr. Ir., Universiteit Gent, België); Gerhart Eigenberger (professor.
 Dr. Ing., Universitat Stuttgart, head of Institut f.
 Chemische Verfahrenstechnik, Germany); Dr. Blumenberg, BASF (vice president, process chemistry, Ludwigshafen, Germany); professor, Dr. Ir. von Dierendock (senior research fellow, prof. of RUG, DSM; Dr. Jan J. Lerou (Du Pont, Wilmington, Delaware, director of research) and others.
 All of them reflected their own experience of scientific collaboration with Y. Matros.

-One example of a recommendation includes the following fragment from BASF, signed by vice president of process chemistry, Blumenberg, on April 27, 1992: “He is one of the most famous chemical engineers, who are concerned with reactor technology ...
+One example of a recommendation includes the following fragment from BASF, on April 27, 1992: “He is one of the most famous chemical engineers, who are concerned with reactor technology ...
 BASF as one of the largest and most experienced chemical companies worldwide has acknowledged this by inviting Prof. Matros as a speaker on the occasion of its 125th anniversary in 1990 ...
 Prof. Matros has, besides his excellent research work, emphasized sharing of his knowledge with the scientific community.
 Excellent textbooks and numerous publications have contributed to the spread of scientific progress around the world.”
 Another example of a recommendation includes the following fragment from the Head of Institute of Chemishe Verfahrenstechick of the University Stuttgart, Prof. Gerhat Eigenberger from April 23, 1992: “This letter attests to academic and experimental credentials of Dr. Y. Sh.
 Matros ...
 Dr. Matros is director on leave of the Department of Unsteady State Catalysis Processes in Novosibirsk, Russia.
 The institute of Catalysis is the best known and the highly respected institution on Catalysis in the whole former Soviet Union, and Dr. Matros is certainly one of its internationally best known researchers and representatives.
 Among his many achievements in the field of catalytic reaction engineering, I consider as highest his contributions to the dynamic operation of fixed bed reactors with periodic flow reversal, which is now referred to as the «Matros reactor» concept ...”